rbb-dev/awesome-openwebui/plugins/actions/smart-mind-map/README.md

 The plugin requires access to an LLM model for text analysis.
 Please ensure:

 - Your OpenWebUI instance has at least one available LLM model configured
 - Recommended to use fast, economical models (e.g., `gemini-2.5-flash`) for the best experience
 - Configure the `LLM_MODEL_ID` parameter in the plugin settings

 ### 3. Plugin Activation

 Select the "Smart Mind Map" action plugin in chat settings to enable it.

+### 4. Theme Color Consistency (Optional)

+To keep the mind map visually consistent with the OpenWebUI theme colors, enable same-origin access for artifacts in OpenWebUI:

+- **Configuration Location**: In OpenWebUI User Settings: **Interface** → **Artifacts** → **iframe Sandbox Allow Same Origin**
+- **Enable Option**: Check the "Allow same-origin access for artifacts" / "iframe sandbox allow-same-origin" option
+- **Sandbox Attributes**: Ensure the iframe's sandbox attribute includes both `allow-same-origin` and `allow-scripts`

+Once enabled, the mind map will automatically detect and apply the current OpenWebUI theme (light/dark) without any manual configuration.

 ---